Clipboard managers

 A sometimes-recommended Windows one I haven’t used is clipman.

-1.11 Built-in windows clipboard manager
+1.11 Built-in Windows clipboard manager

-Windows 10 includes clipboard history per default.
+Windows 10 includes clipboard history by default.

 2 Clipboard as file